sandialabs/WecOptTool/docs/source/theory.rst

     t_{total} = \frac{n_{realizations}}{f1}
     :label: total_time

-The selection of the number of realizations is further detailed in :doc:`_examples/tutorial_4_Pioneer`.
+The selection of the number of realizations is further detailed in :cite:`Grasberger:2025ad` and :doc:`_examples/tutorial_4_Pioneer`.

 Troubleshooting
 ---------------